After a little initial preparation, you place it in the oven, it takes 2 hours to bake, so you are free to prepare the rest of dinner.

 Brush the top layer with butter and season with salt and pepper.

 Turn out on to a warm ovenproof platter and return to the oven for a further 25-30 minutes or until golden brown.
-I tend not to do this if it is just for my family, I just uncover and place it back in the oven as is.
+I tend not to do this if it is just for my family, I just uncover and place it back in the oven as is on the tray.

 Serve immediately, garnished with herbs.